miket-llc/jem/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request with your changes.
+For detailed setup and development tips, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License